(Prefer to listen? Check out my podcast on this subject)

 All you need is Love.

-When you get really good at Loving Change it leads to the next stage: Love.
+When you get good at Loving Change it leads to the next stage: Love.
 You realize that everything is only love: Unconditional love.
-Things don’t have to be perfect or even good in order to love it or to be happy.
+Things don’t have to be perfect or even good to love it or to be happy.

-I don’t claim to know what it’s like to live in this place of love all the time… but I've spent a lot of years on the long and winding road heading in that direction.
+I don’t claim to know what it’s like to live in this place of love all the time… but I've spent a lot of years on the long and winding road heading in that direction practicing along the way.

 Thoughts?
 Leave a comment below!